issyhoward/digital-writing-folio/exercises.md

 ### How do these tools shape the way you write?

+- Allows it to be grounded, intentional and intuitive.
+Also quite habitual.
 - Follows a similiar pattern, becomes habitual // less innovative.
 Keeps quite traditional & within my comfort zone.
 Percieved one way by the reader, less imput from the reader.
 Exists in one way only.